 Historical preservation is playing an increasingly important part in shaping collective memories.
 Historical preservation encompasses the variety of strategies by which important structures are preserved, controlled, and managed.
 These strategies include improvement, repair, conservation and integration, reconstitution, adaptive reuse, repair, and reproduction.
 People are drawn to historical sites in the hopes of an immediate confrontation with genuine and personal stories of the places in which they visit, shop, and live.
 They also want to preserve their own history, so it’s important for them to be able to identify and understand the significance of a place.

 The biggest difference between historical preservation and conservation, though, is that process includes a much wider thought regarding historical properties.
-Preservation considers the history of the community and its social environment.
+Historic preservation considers the history of the community and its social environment.
 It’s not only those buildings themselves that are worth keeping, but also the history, they say.
 It’s up to the preservationist to determine what’s important to consider in the story.
 Conservation considers the past as well.
 It’s about preserving things that have been around for centuries, like monuments to ancient civilizations or artifacts from the past.

 Specifically, when preserving a structure/building, the painter must be aware of the history behind it.
 The artist must know how to use the materials he has available, while keeping intact as much of the original means of decoration as possible.
 Painting while still preserving the original meaning of the building is a true art form, and it must remain so.
 There are several ways in which a painter can help preserve the original meaning of the building.
 One way is by using an old-fashioned paint brush, which has been used since the beginning of time.
 Another method is to use a special type of paint called a ‘ spray paint ‘.
 This paints the walls with a mixture of water and oil, which is a very effective technique for preserving the original meaning of the building,